Logandv3/Logandv3/README.md

 ## I Am Currently Working On:

+- Researching and developing an app for coordinating dog walks.

 - Building a proper portfolio website.

-- Researching and planning for an app for a small business concerning dogs.

 - A website for guided introspection.